 • Help utilities achieve their emissions reduction targets and manage demand.
-This could include targeting locations facing grid constraints and population growth and exploring new offers that address peak demand.

-Date: December 6, 2024

-To: Board of Directors
+This could include

-From: Michael Colgrove, Executive Director

-Subject: Benefit Cost Ratios for Final Proposed 2025 Budget
+From: Michael Colgrove, Executive Director Subject: Benefit Cost Ratios for Draft 2025 Budget

-This memo provides Energy Trust's analysis of forecast benefit cost ratios for our final proposed 2025 budget and demonstrates that all programs are expected to be cost-effective.
+This memo provides Energy Trust's analysis of forecast benefit cost ratios for our draft 2025 budget and demonstrates that all programs are expected to be cost-effective.
 Cost-effectiveness tests are commonly used by energy-efficiency programs to determine whether and how much to invest in a project that saves electricity or natural gas.